If you have not yet viewed Part 1 of this two-part series, click here to read “Determining the Business Value of IT Services”.

 - availability and capacity.

-For details about how to define the value of IT services, read Part 1 of this blog series, titled “Determining the Business Value of IT Services”.
+For details about how to define the value of IT Services, read Part 1 of this blog series, titled “Determining the Business Value of IT Services”.

-A properly constructed IT Service Catalog starts and ends with clearly aligning IT to the business.
+A properly constructed IT Service strategy starts and ends with clearly aligning IT to the business.
 In almost every case using this approach, we have observed the added benefit of facilitating a significant change in the perception of IT in the business community – from a reactive break-fix department to that of a highly reliable and cost-effective service provider.

-Over the last few years, we have seen a wide range of IT Service Catalog initiatives – from the very successful to flat-out failures.
+Over the last few years, we have seen a wide range of IT Service creation initiatives – from the very successful to flat-out failures.
 From this broad spectrum of experiences and hard-won wisdom, we have developed the following best practice.

 - process improvements and workflow automation projects,